3 Days in Porto: The Perfect Travel Itinerary

 Probably you are wondering how many days to spend in Porto and if it would be enough to see everything.
 Well, speaking from experience I can assure you that 3 days in Porto are the perfect amount of time to spend there.

 Although, Porto is one of the biggest cities in Portugal, most of its landmarks are set in close distance.
 This makes the city pretty easy to explore and probably a pleasant experience for your legs.
 Why so you ask?!
 Well, Porto is one of the hilliest cities I have been to and it is quite challenging at times.
 So, put your comfy shoes on!

-To make you trip pleasant, I have created the guide in a way, so that is not that overwhelming, but still have time for everything.
-The 3 days in Porto itinerary consists of:
+To make you trip pleasant, I have created the guide 3 days in Porto in a way, that is not that overwhelming… but still have time for everything.

 Travelling around Porto